Improving Access to Resources Through a Homeless Services Network

 - Linkage to supportive services to assist those who are homeless/at-risk of homelessness in addressing the situation and moving quickly out of homelessness.

-Additional information about homeless services in Monroe County can be found on the Rochester/Monroe County Continuum of Care website, www.rochomeless.org
+Additional information about homeless services in Monroe County can be found on the Partners Ending Homelessness website:

-Coordinated Entry is funded by the City of Rochester’s Department of Neighborhood and Business Development and Monroe County’s Office of Community Development through the Emergency Solutions Grant Program.
+Coordinated Entry is funded by the US Department of Housing and Urban Development Continuum of Care Program and the Emergency Solutions Grant Program through City of Rochester Department of Neighborhood and Business Development and the Monroe County Office of Community Development.